doveletter/.github/README.md

 ## Acknowledgments

-**I greatly appreciate for the first 20 subscribers after launching Dove Letter!** 🎉🎉 <br>
+**I'm incredibly grateful to the first 20 subscribers who joined Dove Letter after its launch!** Your support means a lot, and I look forward to sharing valuable Android and Kotlin insights with you all 💙 <br>

-Hope you learn and find as much inspiration as possible with Dove Letter. 💙
+Hope you learn and find as much inspiration as possible with Dove Letter!